 Jimmy says: Tom summed up my thoughts in the “Why we’re wary…” section.
 Though I am curious just how ingrained this will essentially be with the MCU as we’ve already seen it tying into Homecoming and Far From Home in the trailers.

 Ryan says: It’s like a vampire…rolling in the wind.

 What is it?
 It’s the 25th James Bond movie, and Daniel Craig swears this will be his last.

 Why we’re psyched!
 Craig has been a fantastic Bond.
 Casino Royale revived the franchise while Skyfall hit new heights for what a Bond movie could be.

 Why we’re wary… You know, only about half of Craig’s Bond movies were all that beloved by the fans…

 What is it?
-It’s a sequel to the CGI animated Trolls movie.
+It’s a feature film of the long-running animate comedy.

 What is it?
 It’s the long awaited solo film for Scarlet Johanson’s Black Widow.